 Q: My student did some additional extra credit but their grade went down.
 Shouldn't extra credit always raise their grade?

 A: Not necessarily.
-Adding a new extra credit assignment will change the total points possible in the extra credit category and could lower the student’s percentage in that category.
+When using the optional extra credit feature within weighting, adding a new extra credit assignment will change the total points possible in the extra credit category and could lower the student’s percentage in that category.

 We recommend that you leave the percent possible for extra credit at zero until the very end of the term.
 This way the students can see the points they are accumulating against points possible, but their grade won't changed based on extra credit until you change it to the final percentage possible.

-Q: My student are showing averages over 100% but I have not given any extra credit points?
+Q: My students are showing averages over 100% but I have not given any extra credit points?

 A: Check your Extra Credit setup.
 The Extra Credit category cannot be one of the weighted categories.
 Change the Extra Credit category to a non-weighted category.
 If you are not assigning extra credit assignments, set the Extra Credit category to "None".